Spratm-Asleaf/Range-Correction/README.md

        Why is it reasonable?
     5. Why the authors did not record the time stamps of dropouts and try to recover these locations?
     6. How to obtain (9)?
+    7. Why has the previously estimated position not been considered?
+    8. Why is the difference method not suitable for estimating the derivative of a time series?
     ```